 The principal uses for gold (Au) are as an investment instrument for governments, central banks and private investors, and as jewellery, which accounts for most of its annual usage.
 The main industrial use for gold is in the electronics industry, taking advantage of its high conductivity and corrosion-resistance properties.
 Small amounts of gold are present in most modern electronic devices.
-Gold is used in dentistry also because gold alloys are strong, resistant to tarnishing and easy to work.
+Gold is also used in dentistry because gold alloys are strong, resistant to tarnishing and easy to work.

 Accessible Economic Demonstrated Resources

 Australia's EDR for gold is essentially unencumbered with around 30 tonnes, or less than 1%, currently unavailable for exploitation.
 Accessible EDR in 2014 was 9082 tonnes (Table 1).
 Deposits that contain gold resources that are unavailable for mining include Jabiluka, Koongarra and Coronation Hill, all of which are located in the Northern Territory.

 JORC Code Reserves comprise total resources in Proven and Probable Ore Reserves as defined in the JORC Code.
 In 2014, national JORC Code Reserves declined by 353 tonnes to 3550 tonnes and amounted to 39% of EDR and 26% of total JORC Code resources.
 The most significant change in JORC Code Reserves occurred in Western Australia with a loss of 312 tonnes, or 19%, to 1451 tonnes.
 The largest gain was in South Australia with an increase of 35 tonnes to 560 tonnes, or 7%.

 Total mineral exploration expenditure, as reported by the Australian Bureau of Statistics, decreased by $685.6 million, or 27%, to $1837 million in 2014.
 Exploration expenditure on gold also decreased (32%) over the previous year to total $377.3 million, second only to that spent on iron ore ($592.2 million).